alefore/weblog/edge-correctness.md

 (and methods' inputs and outputs).
-Many of these types are simple wrappers of primitive types (`int`, `string`, `double`, etc.), but the carry significantly more meaning.
+Many of these types are simple wrappers of primitive types (`int`, `string`, `double`, etc.), but they carry significantly more meaning.

 Primitive types are just the building blocks with which custom types are implemented.